Skip to content

 Model Context Protocol (MCP)

 MCP is on by default.
 In MCP Servers settings you can turn it off if you do not need tool servers and want to reduce token use.
-Add global or project server definitions, use the MCP tab in the task sidebar to manage refresh, connection status, and Always allow on individual tools when you trust that server and tool.
+Add global or project server definitions, and use the MCP tab in the task sidebar to manage refresh, connection status, and Always allow on individual tools when you trust that server and tool.

 MCP is an open protocol.
 Your security review should focus on which servers and tools you allow on sensitive repositories.